balderdashy/sails-docs/reference/ModelMethods.md

   - ASC
   - DES

-# .exec()
+# .exec(`callback`)
 ### Purpose
-This indicates the end of the chain and signals the adapter to run the query that it has been building.
+This is run at the end of a chain of stringable methods.
+It signals the adapter to run the query.
 #### Parameters
 |     |     Description     | Accepted Data Types | Required ? |
 |-----|---------------------|---------------------|------------|